Section 4. Code of Student Conduct

-- Regardless of age, it is prohibited to be drink or possess an open container of alcohol in public or common areas (the Dustbowl or Campus Green, outdoors, lounges, hallways, etc).
+Regardless of age, it is prohibited to drink or possess an open container of alcohol in public or common areas (Campus Green, outdoors, lounges, hallways, etc).
 Open containers of alcohol are prohibited on the streets of Boston and Newton and could result in arrest and court action.

-- Possessing, furnishing, consuming or serving from a large quantity or common source of alcohol (i.e. 12 or more servings, kegs, beer balls, punch bowls or other approximate equivalent number of servings) is prohibited.
+Possessing, furnishing, consuming or serving from a large quantity or common source of alcohol (i.e. 12 or more servings, kegs, beer balls, punch bowls or other approximate equivalent number of servings) on campus is prohibited.
 Hosting or participating in the rapid consumption of alcohol, including drinking games, is prohibited.